 For independent schools, free schools and academies, it is set out in the following document:

 Don’t worry!
-PSHE have it covered
+RSHE have it covered

-PSHE can provide an effective space for exploring sensitive or controversial issues, and it can equip pupils with the know-how to understand and handle difficult situations.
+RSHE can provide an effective space for exploring sensitive or controversial issues, and it can equip pupils with the know-how to understand and handle difficult situations.
 The subject can be used to teach pupils to recognise and manage risk, make safer choices and recognise when pressure from others threatens their personal safety and well-being.
 With proper information and guidance, pupils can also develop effective ways to resist pressures, including when, where and how to get help.

 Examples of actions schools can take to promote British values